Linux Foundation: Patent Commons Project

 The patent commons consists of all patented software which has been made available to the open source community.
 For software to be considered to be in the commons the patent owner must guarantee that developers will not be sued for infringement, though there may be some restrictions on the use of the patented code.
 The concept was first given substance by Red Hat in 2001 when it published its Patent Promise.

 The Patent Commons Project was launched on November 15, 2005, by the Open Source Development Labs (OSDL).
 The core of the project is an online patent commons reference library aggregating and documenting information about patent-related pledges and other legal solutions directed at the open-source software community.
 As of 2015, the project listed 53 patents.

 Open Compliance Program

 The Linux Foundation's Open Compliance Program provides an array of programs for open-source software licensing compliance.
 The focus of this initiative is to educate and assist developers (and their companies) on licensing requirements, to make it easier to create new software.
 The program consists primarily of self-administered training modules, but it is also meant to include automated tools to help programmatically identify license compliance issues.

+Agentic AI Foundation

+In December 2025, it was announced that the Linux Foundation will create the Agentic AI Foundation (AAIF) to host and ensure the open-source, interoperability of AI agents and having an organized product ecosystem.
+To establish the group, Anthropic is donating its Model Context Protocol (MCP), Block is donating goose (an open source agent framework), and OpenAI is donating AGENTS.md (instructions that are added to code repositories instructing AI coding tools on how to act).
+Other organizations that are joining the foundation include: Amazon Web Services (AWS), Bloomberg, Cloudflare, and Google.